jurbanek756/SongGen/README.md

 We deeply appreciate all the support we've received along the way.

+## ☎️ Limitation and Future Work

+This is a **research work** focused on **text-to-song** generation.
+Due to the limitations of the current training dataset, our model is currently restricted to generating English songs with a maximum duration of 30 seconds.
+However, despite being trained on only **2k hours** of data with a **1.3B** parameter model, our approach has demonstrated strong effectiveness and promising potential in generating coherent and expressive songs.
+We believe that scaling up both data and model size will further enhance lyrics alignment and musicality.
+That being said, scaling the dataset is time-consuming and challenging.
+We welcome collaborations and discussions to explore new ways to improve the model and extend its capabilities.
+For any inquiries or potential collaborations, feel free to reach out: Zihan Liu (liuzihan@pjlab.org.cn) and Jiaqi Wang (wangjiaqi@pjlab.org.cn).

 ## ✒️ Citation
 If you find our work helpful for your research, please consider giving a star ⭐ and citation 📝